 - Contact the IRS about penalty abatement — If you owe, the IRS will automatically add late filing and payment fees to your account, but you should ask to have as many fees abated as possible.

-If you file a standalone business return, such as a corporate or partnership return, a tax professional can help you catch up on those returns as well.
+If you file a business return, such as a Schedule C or a corporate or partnership return, a tax professional can help you catch up on those returns as well.
 If you have well-organized bookkeeping records, sales invoices, and bank account statements, this process should be relatively straightforward.
-If not, you need to hire a tax pro who can help with historical bookkeeping.
+If not, you may need to hire a tax pro who can help with historical bookkeeping.

 Your tax pro can also advise you about other returns you may have missed, such as payroll returns for your business or foreign disclosures that you forgot to file with your income tax return.
 If necessary, they can guide you through the voluntary disclosure program.
 This is for people who want to minimize penalties and criminal consequences when catching up on certain types of unfiled returns.